 What is the difference between lemon cucumbers and regular cucumbers?

-Lemon cucumbers taste like regular cucumbers, though usually less bitter.
-Unlike the traditional green, oblong varieties, they are round and turn yellow like lemons.
-Also, lemon cucumbers come later in the season than most varieties.
+Lemon cucumbers taste like regular cucumbers, though they are usually less bitter.
+Unlike the traditional green, oblong varieties, they are round and turn yellow like lemons when ripe and ready to harvest.